What is KCBS?

-- Two Contest Representatives will be provided for contest of 49 contestants or less.
-Three Contest Representatives will be provided for contest of 50 contestants or more.
+- Two Contest Representatives will be provided for a contest of 49 contestants or less.
+Three Contest Representatives will be provided for a contest of 50 contestants or more.
 Additional Contest Representatives will be provided based upon the number of teams.

 - All judge's plates and judge's slips will be provided.